• Skip to primary navigation

 • ½ tsp salt

-• 3 birds eye chillies - finely chopped
+• 3 birds eye chillies finely chopped (Note 5)

 • 3 kaffir lime leaves

-• 2 large red bell peppers - chopped into bite-sized pieces (note 2)
+• 2 large red bell peppers chopped into bite-sized pieces (Note 10)

-• A large handful of chopped fresh cilantro/coriander to serve
+• A large handful of chopped fresh cilantro/coriander.

 Instructions

-4. Add the peanut butter and dark soy sauce then stir in a little of the coconut milk until a smooth paste is formed.
+• Add the peanut butter and dark soy sauce then stir in a little of the coconut milk to form a smooth paste.

 Notes

-4. If the chicken was not fully cooked during the browning process, simmering it in the curry sauce should finish it off.
-Remove one of the larger pieces and cut it in half to check it is no longer pink to make sure.
+11. Checking the doneness of the chicken: If the chicken was not fully cooked during the browning process, simmering it in the curry sauce should finish it off.
+Remove one of the larger pieces and cut it in half to check it is no longer pink.

 « Cherry Bakewell Flapjack (with yoghurt white chocolate topping)